Understanding NEFT and RTGS: How Do These Money Transfer Systems Work in India?

 ananttrivedi

-Thanks Sagar, I need one clarification....... is it true that: NEFT system used for below Rs.
-2 lacs transaction& RTGS system used for more than Rs.
-2 lacs transactions ?
+Thank you, Sagar, I need one clarification...
+Is it true that the NEFT system is used for transactions below Rs.
+2 lacs, and the RTGS system is used for transactions above Rs.
+2 lacs?

 sagar.modi11

-While RTGS is used for high value transactions (above INR 2 Lakh), NEFT can be used for any amount, inclusive of paisa component.
+You are right.
+While RTGS is used for high-value transactions (above INR 2 lakh), NEFT can be used for any amount, inclusive of the paisa component.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute